pnsn/GFAST/ShakeAlertBranch.md

 You will need xerces and earthworm dev resources to compile dmlib.

 The Makefile in ShakeAlert root is configured to compile various subsets of the full ShakeAlert package.
 From the checkout root, we will be running 'make dmlib' to just make the libdmlib.a file.

+There will be a huge number of compile warnings on the third-party compiles.

 ### Centos7